 All the truisms of backpacking will apply here.
 You will want to choose a system appropriate for your season, weather, and intended destination.
 Even in dry weather some form of shelter, tarp, and footprint are advised to stave off overnight condensation, keeping you and your gear dry.

-The MSR FreeLite 1 Ultralight Backpacking Tent is a compact, versatile single-person tent with modular capability.
-It can be set up either as a fully-enclosed tent or as a minimalist bivy with only rainfly, poles, and a footprint.
+The MSR FreeLite tents are compact, versatile single or two-person tents with modular capability.
+They can be set up either as fully-enclosed tents or as minimalist bivies with only rainfly, poles, and a footprint.
 In full-tent mode, the rainfly acts as a spacious external vestibule providing extra coverage for drying out shoes, socks, and jerseys in damp weather.

 The Therm-a-Rest Parsec Sleeping Bag is an ideal foundation for ultralight three-season camping.
 Extremely packable, the Parsec is rated to 20F with connectors securing the bag to your sleeping pad to maximize thermal efficiency, keeping you warmer.
 Paired with the NeoAir Xlite Sleeping Pad, this system is exceedingly compact and comfortable, weighing in at a cumulative 1170g.

 Considered by many to be the heart of the bikepacking setup, the fully-dialed camp kitchen can be a point of pride — the centerpiece, so to speak, around which many other pieces of gear revolve.
 Most consist of some kind of iso-butane or alcohol stove and cookset combination.
 Whether you are simply boiling water for packaged pouch-meals or cooking more elaborate recipes from scratch, camp cuisine can be one of the most satisfying aspects of your trip.